 By Sonalika Rawat

-Lauki (Bottle gourd) as we know it and consume it, is the fruit of a plant found in the northern part of India and the coastal areas of South India.
+Lauki or bottle gourd, as we know it and consume it, is the fruit of a plant found in the northern part of India and the coastal areas of South India.
 Although lauki is available throughout the year, people prefer to eat it in the summer season.
 In this article, I’m going to share with you the benefits of lauki.
 I’ll also be sharing my favourite summer and winter recipes, that will showcase to you, the different ways of consuming lauki.
 These bottle gourd recipes are easy and quick to make, and you will enjoy the taste and health benefits of these dishes.

 Lauki is packed with Nutritional Value